Mako88/dxx-tracker/README.md

 # DXX-Rebirth Tracker
 This is a simple tracker for DXX-Rebirth written in PHP.

-The tracker consists of 4 parts:
+The tracker consists of 2 primary parts:

+1. The backend.
+This is made up of the following:
   1. server.php - The tracker itself
   2. auto-remove.php - A script to automatically remove games if they are inactive for a set amount of time (the client crashed).
   3. port-test.php - A script that sends test packets to the client to make sure their port is open
+2. The frontend.
+This is contained in the `web` directory and is made up of the following:
-4. web/index.php - The web front-end.
+  1. index.php - The primary webpage
+  2. games.php - A script to retrieve the list of games and display them
+  3. backend.php - A script to check if the backend is actually running.

 client.php is included as a test client when a Rebirth client is not available.